capalh/Ansible/README.md

 5. `block/rescure/always` module simlar to `try/except/finally` function in Python, used for error handling

+### 7. Ansible-galaxy

-6. `ansible-galaxy` be used to craete personal designed roles and share it outsite. `ansible-galaxy role init ansible-galaxy-demo`
+1. `ansible-galaxy` be used to create self-coded roles and share it outsite.
+Sample command: `ansible-galaxy role init ansible-galaxy-demo`

+### 8. Ansible Tower

+1. Web based ansible tool owned by Red Hat.

+To be continued...